nsilveri/Batocera_LED_Battery_monitor/README.md

 Next Version:

-    - Make the scripts Recalbox compatible
+    - Make a pygame script to manage installation and configurations with a gui

 Some project's images: